ArtHitParade

 Nolde failed to integrate into the Berlin expressionist movements.
 Frustrated and disappointed, he finds himself facing the Baltic Sea on his beloved island of Als.
 In the autumns of 1910 and 1911, he paints a series of 20 scenes of abstract and slashing swell, titled Herbstmeer.

-On October 6 in New York, Christie's sells Herbstmeer XVI, lot 10 estimated $ 6M, oil on canvas 74 x 89 cm painted in 1911, in its artist's frame 93 x 108 cm.
+On October 6, 2020, Christie's sold for $ 7.3M Herbstmeer XVI, lot 10.
+This oil on canvas 74 x 89 cm painted in 1911, in its artist's frame 93 x 108 cm.
 The clouds form a jagged yellow spiral on a violet background.

 Nolde's primordial and vigorous expressionism appealed to Goebbels, especially since the artist belonged to the Danish section of the National Socialism.
 He was however one of the main "degenerate" artists vilified by Hitler and his art did not escape confiscation.